 Jason Macendale basically lacked everything that made the Hobgoblin a good and unique villain in the first place.
 To illustrate how bad a villain he was, he once made a Team Rocket exit after a fight with Spider-Man when the latter was 'drunk!'
 It got so bad that Roderick had to come out of retirement and kill him to preserve his reputation.

 Dr. Pym.
 First wife, dead.
 Second wife, dead.
 His robot son?
 Genocidal killing machine.
 The only robot son that wasn't genocidal?
 Killed by his genocidal brother.
 Best friend, Bill Foster, murdered.
-Other best friend, Scott Lang, also murdered.
+Other best friend, Scott Lang, was dead for a time and barely talks to him anymore.
 Just about anyone he ever cared about has wound up dead.
 He's had at least four documented mental break downs and all of his inventions have been turned to criminal use, tarnishing his scientific legacy.
 It doth suck to be Hank Pym.

 The X-Men as a whole are a team of woobies, and the mutant populace by extension.
 Even the most upbeat and innocent characters like Nightcrawler, Kitty Pryde, and Pixie tend to go through a lot of hardship, while mutants as a whole have faced countless atrocities against them, including legalized enslavement and even state-ordered genocides.
 Its even worse for civilian mutants as they often don't have powers that are actually useful or even threatening (in some cases, they don't even have 'powers' at all!
 Just physical mutations), but are stilltargeted for being 'freaks' by thugs and giant killer robots alike.
 Being a mutant means that you'll forever have a target on your back, but the 'cool powers' aren't a guarantee, and judging by the informed numbers of mutants compared to who we see, its a safe bet to say that most mutants don't have the kind of powers that can protect them from mob violence or giant robots.